The Roth Individual Retirement Account†

 For those whose contributions to a traditional IRA are tax deductible and who are in a higher tax bracket today than they will be in during retirement, a traditional IRA may be the smart choice.

-If you are not eligible to participate in a company-sponsored retirement plan, you can make deductible contributions to a traditional IRA regardless of your income level, up to $5,500 in 2016 and 2017 (or $6,500 per year if you are at least 50 years old).
+If you are not eligible to participate in a company-sponsored retirement plan, you can make deductible contributions to a traditional IRA regardless of your income level, up to $5,500 in 2017 and 2018 (or $6,500 per year if you are at least 50 years old).
 Deductible contributions may be reduced or eliminated for individuals who participate in a company-sponsored retirement plan, based on their incomes.
+Consult with a tax and/or financial advisor for guidance on your individual circumstances.

 |The traditional IRA may still provide an advantage over the Roth IRA to those who maximize its benefit.
 Here's how: You invest the tax savings from your IRA deduction in a traditional account each year and let that account grow along with your IRA.
 Assuming your tax rate drops in retirement, this could yield more of a tax-adjusted benefit than a Roth IRA.|